top of page

 Develop

-To start the next phase of the design process, I brainstormed some initial concepts that promote awareness of nurses' mental health, encouraging them to open up.
-However, I soon realised that the public awareness ideas began to dominate, and I needed to improve my way of helping nurses.
-I went back and successfully pivoted it by introducing enjoyable strategies like gamification to assist nurses while subtly engaging the public.
-I used an evaluation matrix to highlight the ideas that would best benefit users and integrate the public in a minimal yet meaningful way, like advertisements promoting the product in the public domain.
+To initiate the next phase of the design process, I utilised an evaluation matrix to identify the ideas that would best benefit users and integrate the public in a minimal yet meaningful way, such as advertisements promoting the product in the public domain.

 Evaluation matrix containing some initial concepts for the solution